Canada Post Reloadable Visa* Card Terms and Conditions

 g. our taking any action required by any governmental, federal or provincial law or regulation or court order;

-h. us declining an authorization for any particular transaction, regardless of our reason.
+h. us declining an authorization or load request for any particular transaction, regardless of our reason.

 i. anything specifically excluded or limited elsewhere in this Agreement; or